V Kumar has been writing on Bollywood movies and music for several years, highlighting perspectives that are often missed out or ignored.

 "Roop tera mastana pyar mera deewana.."

-This song is a Bollywood milestone for several reasons, and can be credited as being the first great love making song of Bollywood.
+This song is a Bollywood milestone for several reasons, and can be credited as being the first great sensuous love song of Bollywood.
 In fact, it can also be considered the greatest for being able to depict the passion of love without any explicit scenes.
 It was probably the only way a love making song could be shown in the conservative India of sixties.
 The credit for its appealing visuals must be given to the two extremely good looking stars of Bollywood, Rajesh Khanna and Sharmila Tagore, their great on screen presence and near perfect acting.
 However, the enormous popularity of this song was primarily due to its music, composed by S D Burman.
 The lyrics of the song were written by Anand Bakhshi and its was sung by Kishore Kumar, whose fate as a singer changed with this movie, and who in turn changed the musical canvass of Bollywood in the coming decade!

 This song is a musical gem whose popularity is going to last forever, and so strong is its ability to mesmerize the listeners that even the most conservative soul could not think of complaining against what was being depicted on screen.